 We must practice discernment in all our activities to wage spiritual war on the root of evil in our society.
 We especially must stand boldly against sexual immorality in our media, from social platforms to videos to movies.

 When we fail to stand for righteousness in our entertainment options, we facilitate the opportunity for the culture to descend further into depravity.
 The lives of our children are at stake.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!